 The main tool in New Space is “cube satellites” made of units of 10x10x10cm cubes that can be attached together to build larger satellites.

-In 2021 Tel Aviv University created an interdisciplinary Center for Climate Change Action, this center will aim to find practical solutions to the global crisis.
+In 2021 Tel Aviv University created an interdisciplinary PlaNet Zero Climate Action Center, this center will aim to find practical solutions to the global crisis.

 The center, headed by Prof. Colin Price, will be the first of its kind in Israel, operating as part of the University’s School of Environmental Sciences.
 It will cover climate issues from all angles using the knowledge, resources and skills of all faculties on campus (engineering, medicine, exact sciences, life sciences, earth sciences, law, social sciences, humanities and the arts).